osisoft/PI-Interface-ABB-800xA-Batch-Docs/content/introduction/overview.md

 [!include[interface](../includes/product-long.md)] is classified as a PI interface for Batch Execution Systems (BES) and Manufacturing Execution Systems (MES), which are based on a common framework.

-**Note:** If you record batch process data directly to PI tags and do not use a BES, you can generate batch data from PI tag data using the PiBaGen or PIEFGEN utilities.
-For details, refer to the manuals for these applications.
-For details, refer to the manuals for these applications.
+**Note:** If you record batch process data directly to PI tags and do not use a BES, you can generate batch data from PI tag data using the PIEFGEN utility,

 PI Batch Interfaces are scan-based interfaces that populate the PI Asset Framework (PI AF) database with event frames and elements.